|

 credited with coining the term 'Flower Power'.

-Ginsberg identified with many disenfranchised sections of
+Ginsberg identified with many marginalised sections of American

 He died on the 5th April 1997 of liver cancer.
 He was given a